Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 5.3 It is the student’s responsibility to notify the Programme Leader of any timetable clashes for classes or examinations.

-5.4 All information regarding assessment processes, including dates, method, resits, and appeals processes will be made available to students at the commencement of the course.
+5.4 All information regarding assessments, including dates, methods, resits, and appeals processes shall be made available to students at the commencement of the course.

 Recount of Assessment

 5.7 (a) Candidates may have the allocated marks recounted by making written application to the Programme Leader within 10 Northland Polytechnic working days from the date of the official notification of results.

 (b) No communication from the candidate shall be placed before the examiners.